OlegBoulanov/s3i/README.md

 # s3i - Batch Windows MSI installer

-This is a simple learning project I created to become familiar with .NET Core 3.0, its Windows/Linux binary portability and [FDE](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-executables-fde) deployment model.
+This is a simple learning project I created to become familiar with .NET Core 3.0, its Windows/Linux binary portability and [FDE](https://docs.microsoft.com/en-us/dotnet/core/deploying/#framework-dependent-executables-fde) application deployment model.
 Also, it includes certain useful features like automating builds with [AppVeyor](https://appveyor.com) and deployment to GitHub Releases

 ## Build Status